Hilo

 We hold accounts, routing and billing — nothing else.”

 The promise.
 Not a policy — an architecture.
 When your machine is off, we couldn’t show your data if we tried.
+The fine print, in plain words: the privacy policy.

 How it works